DiegoHarari/n8n-demo/Readme.md

 - Replace `={{$json["email"]}}` and `={{$json["phone"]}}` with the fields coming from your Webhook payload.
 - Adapt the `Insert DB` node to match your database schema.

----

-✨ This example is intentionally simple, but it can be extended into **customer journeys, lead nurturing, or operational automations**.